ISISNeutronMuon/MDMC/doc/introduction.rst

 Refinement
 ----------

+*Main page:* :ref:`How to use MDMC: Parameter Refinement <parameter-refinement-label>`

 To :ref:`refine the parameters <parameter-refinement-label>` of a simulation, one or more experimental datasets must be provided and a minimiser must be selected.
-Here are the descriptions of the available experimental :ref:`observables-modules-label` (the objects representing experimental datasets), the :mod:`~MDMC.refinement.minimizers`, and the
-:class:`~MDMC.control.control.Control` class, which runs the refinement.
+Here are the descriptions of the available experimental :mod:`~MDMC.trajectory_analysis.observables` (the objects representing experimental datasets), the :mod:`~MDMC.refinement.minimizers`, and the :class:`~MDMC.control.control.Control` class, which runs the refinement.

-It is possible to refine all of the parameters, or to specify a subset to be refined, which is shown in the interactive tutorial `Selecting Fitting Parameters <../tutorials/selecting-fitting-parameters.ipynb>`_.
+It is possible to refine all of the parameters, or to specify a subset to be refined, which is shown in the interactive tutorial `Selecting Fitting Parameters <./how-to/use-MDMC/notebooks/selecting-fitting-parameters.ipynb>`_.

-For an explanation of the refinement steps, please see the tutorial `Running a Refinement <../tutorials/running-a-refinement.ipynb>`_, and for a full demonstration of MDMC, including setting up a simulation and running a refinement, please see the .py files within 'examples'.
+For an explanation of the refinement steps, please see the tutorial `Running a Refinement <./how-to/use-MDMC/notebooks/running-a-refinement.ipynb>`_, and for a full demonstration of MDMC, including setting up a simulation and running a refinement, please see the .py files within 'examples'.